zxibizz/test-assignment-notification-service/README.md

 ```

 Please note: For Celery's import magic to work, it is important *where* the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.

-### Sentry

-Sentry is an error logging aggregator service.
-You can sign up for a free account at <https://sentry.io/signup/?code=cookiecutter> or download and host it yourself.
-The system is set up with reasonable defaults, including 404 logging and integration with the WSGI application.

-You must set the DSN url in production.

 ## Deployment